Thomas Jefferson National Accelerator Facility

-Thomas Jefferson National Accelerator Facility (TJNAF), commonly called Jefferson Lab or JLab, is a US National Laboratory located in Newport News, Virginia.
-Its stated mission is "to provide forefront scientific facilities, opportunities and leadership essential for discovering the fundamental structure of nuclear matter; to partner in industry to apply its advanced technology; and to serve the nation and its communities through education and public outreach."
+Thomas Jefferson National Accelerator Facility (TJNAF), commonly called Jefferson Lab or JLab, is a US Department of Energy National Laboratory located in Newport News, Virginia.

 Since June 1, 2006, it has been operated by Jefferson Science Associates, LLC, a limited liability company created by Southeastern Universities Research Association and PAE Applied Technologies.
-Until 1996 it was known as the Continuous Electron Beam Accelerator Facility (CEBAF); commonly, this name is still used for the main accelerator.
+Since 2021, Jefferson Science Association has been a wholly owned subsidiary of Southeastern Universities Research Association.
+Until 1996 TJNAF was known as the Continuous Electron Beam Accelerator Facility (CEBAF); commonly, this name is still used for the main accelerator.
 Founded in 1984, Jefferson Lab employs more than 750 people, and more than 2,000 scientists from around the world have conducted research using the facility.

 History

-The facility was established in 1984 (first initial funding by DOE, Department of Energy) as the Continuous Electron Beam Accelerator Facility (CEBAF); the name was changed to Thomas Jefferson National Accelerator Facility in 1996.
-The full funding for construction was appropriated by US Congress in 1986 and on February 13, 1987, the construction of the main component, the CEBAF accelerator begun.
-First beam was delivered to experimental area on 1 July 1994.
+The facility was established in 1984 (first initial funding by the Department of Energy) as the Continuous Electron Beam Accelerator Facility (CEBAF) by the Southeastern Universities Research Association; the name was changed to Thomas Jefferson National Accelerator Facility in 1996.
+The full funding for construction was appropriated by US Congress in 1986 and on February 13, 1987, the construction of the main component, the CEBAF accelerator began.
+The first beam was delivered to the experimental area on 1 July 1994.
 The design energy of 4 GeV for the beam was achieved during the year 1995.
-The laboratory dedication took place 24 May 1996 (at this event the name was also changed).
+The laboratory dedication took place on May 24, 1996 (at this event the name was also changed).
 Full initial operations with all three initial experiment areas online at the design energy was achieved on June 19, 1998.
 On August 6, 2000, the CEBAF reached "enhanced design energy" of 6 GeV.
 In 2001, plans for an energy upgrade to 12 GeV electron beam and plans to construct a fourth experimental hall area started.
 The plans progressed through various DOE Critical Decision-stages in the 2000s decade, with the final DOE acceptance in 2008 and the construction on the 12 GeV upgrade beginning in 2009.
 May 18, 2012 the original 6 GeV CEBAF accelerator shut down for the replacement of the accelerator components for the 12 GeV upgrade.
 178 experiments were completed with the original CEBAF.

 In addition to the accelerator, the laboratory has housed and continues to house a free-electron laser (FEL) instrument.
-The construction of the FEL started 11 June 1996.
+The construction of the FEL started June 11, 1996.
 It achieved first light on June 17, 1998.
 Since then, the FEL has been upgraded numerous times, increasing its power and capabilities substantially.

-Jefferson Lab was also involved in the construction of the Spallation Neutron Source (SNS) in Oak Ridge.
-Jefferson built the SNS superconducting accelerator and helium refrigeration system.
-The accelerator components were designed and produced 2000–2005.
+Jefferson Lab was also involved in the construction of the Spallation Neutron Source (SNS) in Oak Ridge and its upgrade, and the Electron Ion Collider at Brookhaven National laboratory.
+Jefferson builds superconducting accelerator and helium refrigeration systems for DOE accelerators around the national laboratory complex.